 You may be eligible to pay Quebec rates of tuition if you are a Canadian or Permanent Resident.

-If you are an international student who wishes to take courses at Concordia, please visit Concordia International, where you will find a full guide on how to attend Concordia as a visiting international fee-paying student.
+If you are an international student who wishes to take courses at Concordia, we invite you to see how to attend Concordia as a visiting international fee-paying student.

 Canadian visas for international students